Finland–Russia border: November 2023 border closures

 Amid the worsening of relations between the two countries, on November 16, 2023, the Finnish Government announced the closure of four border crossings in the south-east (Vaalimaa, Nuijamaa, Imatra and Niirala), effective November 18, 2023.
 One week later, they announced the further closure of all other crossings (namely, Kuusamo, Salla and Vartius), effective November 24, 2023.
 The one exception was Raja‑Jooseppi, located in the Arctic Circle, through which asylum seekers could still cross.
 Additionally, on November 23, Frontex announced that the EU would help Finland secure its eastern border by deploying more personnel.

 Only five days after the closure of Kuusamo, Salla and Vartius, the last remaining crossing, Raja-Jooseppi, was temporarily closed for a period of two weeks.

-The closures, which apply to all traffic, including Finnish citizens, will last until April 14, 2024.
+The closures, which applied to all traffic, including Finnish citizens, was to last until April 14, 2024.
 Initially, they were slated to reopen on February 11, 2024, but on February 8, the Finnish government announced an extension.

 The Finnish government said the measures were taken to curb the influx of illegal entries into the country, which they claim is being "aided and encouraged" by Russia.
 The Finnish government has also accused Russia of deliberately using refugees as weapons as part of its hybrid warfare strategy.